rundeck/rundeck/docs/en/manual/03-basics.md

 <http://localhost:4440>

 You will be shown the Login page.
-The default username and password are `admin`/`admin`, so enter those in the fields.
+The default username and password are `admin`/`admin`.

 #### Navigation